UnblockVPN/app/README.md

 We're on the lookout for talented iOS and Android developers who are passionate about building secure and user-friendly mobile applications.
 If you're excited about VPN technologies and want to contribute to a privacy-focused project, we'd love to hear from you!

-Check out our [careers page](https://unblockvpn.io/careers) for current openings and how to apply.
+Check out our [careers page](https://unblockvpn.io/careers) for current openings and how to apply and shoot an email to join@unblockvpn.io.

 ## Get in Touch